The Advanced Camera for Surveys (ACS

 The ACS High Resolution Channel (ACS/HRC

 ) provided high resolution imaging from Cycle 11 through Cycle 14.
-This camera is not available for Cycle 22.
-More information about the HRC can be found in Appendix C:Legacy Instruments
+This camera is no longer available.
+More information about the HRC can be found in Appendix C

 : Legacy Instruments.